Rsync Tasks Screens

 Add opens the Add Rsync Task screen.

-• The edit Edit icon opens the Edit Rsync Task screen populated with with the settings for that task.
+• edit Edit opens the Edit Rsync Task screen populated with with the settings for that task.

-• The Run Now icon starts the rsync, running it outside of the scheduled time.
+• The Run job starts the rsync operation, running it outside of the scheduled time.

 State displays the status of the next cloud sync task as SUCCESS for completed tasks, FAILED if the task fails to complete the sync, and PENDING for tasks that have not run yet.
 Click on the state oval to open the Logs dialog for that task.
 Download Logs saves a copy of the current task logs.